Proglang-TypeScript/dts-auto-generate/notes.md

 ##### Postponed problems

 * How do we handle functions that schedule actions on the event loop to run after the function returns?
-  This includes async functions/functions that return promises.
+  This includes async functions and functions that return promises.
 * How do we discern between constructors and regular functions?
   Perhaps we can use the convention that constructors have names in CamelCase.
   Or we can check if the function assigns properties on `this`.
 This might also flag methods, though.